Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 \subsection{Quantization Results}

 We employ quantization to reduce model size and computational complexity, as well as to meet the constraints of the target FPGA hardware.
-We evaluate quantized models on the test dataset on GPU, with results summarized in Table \ref{tab:yolo_quantization}.
-This table highlights performance differences across the baseline YOLOv8n model, as well as both the \textit{nano} and \textit{small} Ghost-P2 models with PIoU2 loss, all trained with our two-stage training approach.
+As the SiLU activation is not supported by the framework, we replace it with Hard Swish and finetune (\textbf{FT}) the model, with negligible deterioration to the float model (Table \ref{tab:quant_study}.A).
+We evaluate quantized models on the test dataset on GPU, and Table \ref{tab:yolo_quantization} compares performance across our YOLOv8 variants, all trained with two-stage training and modified activation.